 What does this mean?
 Let’s say your annual W-2 income is $50,000.
 If the carrier insures 60% of this, you will have $30,000 insured.
 On a monthly basis, this is $2,500/month ($30,000 / 12).

+Many people receive some type of self-employment income nowadays.
 Disability insurance carriers treat self-employment income a bit differently.
 You should know what is self-employment income.
-If you are a 1099 independent contractor or receive income from running a business, that is self-employment.
+The money you receive from being a 1099 independent contractor or a business owner is self-employment income.

 Too often, when I ask a business owner his or her net income, I am given gross income.
 Disability insurance carriers don’t want gross income – or gross revenues.
 You’ll find your net income on line 31 of the profit and loss statement in your tax return.
 (Your schedule C) Look below: